Ouest-France/terraform-provider-ldap/README.md

 # `terraform-provider-ldap`

-A [Terraform](https://www.terraform.io) plugin for managing an LDAP server.
+A [Terraform](https://www.terraform.io) plugin for interacting with any ActiveDirectory server.

 ## Installation